michaelgrn/michaelgrn.github.io/_pubs/FLAIRS17-bias.md

 ---

 {: .citation}
 Sushma Channamsetty and Michael D. Ekstrand.
 2017. [“Recommender Response to Diversity and Popularity Bias in User Profiles"](#).
-In <cite>Proceedings of the 30th International Florida Artificial Intelligence Research Society Conference</cite>.
+In <cite>Proceedings of the 30th International Florida Artificial Intelligence Research Society Conference (FLAIRS 2017)</cite>.

 ## Abstract